Nymphaea nouchali var. caerulea

 Nymphaea nouchali var. caerulea, is a water lily in the genus Nymphaea, a botanical variety of Nymphaea nouchali.

 It is an aquatic plant of freshwater lakes, pools and rivers, naturally found throughout most of the eastern half of Africa, as well as parts of southern Arabia, but has also been spread to other regions as an ornamental plant.
-It was grown by the Ancient Egyptian civilization, and had significance in their religion.
 It can tolerate the roots being in anoxic mud in nutritionally poor conditions, and can become a dominant plant in deeper water in such habitats.
-It is associated with a species of snail, which is one of the main hosts of the pathogen causing human schistosomiasis.
 The underwater rhizomes are edible.

-Like other species in the genus, the plant contains the psychoactive alkaloid aporphine (not to be confused with apomorphine, a metabolic product of aporphine).
+It features prominently in Egyptian mythology and art, symbolizing the sun and rebirth and has been found in pharaohs' tombs.
+It may have been used for aphrodisiac and religious purposes, including in rituals like Hathor's Festival of Drunkenness.
+Modern recreational use, primarily through drinking infusions or vaping, has been associated with toxicity, causing symptoms like sedation and perceptual disturbances.
+Recent research by UC Berkeley confirmed that the authentic Nymphaea caerulea is chemically distinct from many products sold online, which contain significantly less of the psychoactive alkaloid nuciferine and are misidentified water lilies.